Search results for:

 Table of Contents

-CentOS Web Panel (CWP) features a built-in DNS Management tool that allows controlling the DNS without worrying about complex BIND server setup.
+CentOS Web Panel (CWP) features a built-in DNS Management tool that controls the DNS without worrying about complex BIND server setup.
 It offers this through a tool called FreeDNS.
 The guide will go over the CentOS Web Panel Default DNS Setup process to help you get started with managing your DNS through CWP.

 CentOS Web Panel Installed – CentOS Web Panel Initial Setup Completed.

 Step 1: Navigate to the FreeDNS management page and create an account.
 Click and then click the link.
-Use the Click Here to register link to setup an account if you do not already have one.
-If you already have an account setup, login and skip to step 3.
+Use the Click Here to register link to set up an account if you do not already have one.
+If you already have an account set up, log in and skip to step 3.

 Step 2: Fill in the details of your user account you wish to create.

 When you successfully create an account, it will redirect you to the login page.
 If you arrive at a page that states the user exists already, click the back button on your browser and try a different username.

 Step 1: Use the new username and password to log in to the FreeDNS Manager.
 It will take you to the DNS Manager home page.